Do we know the mass of a black hole? Mass of some cosmological black hole models: Mass of evolving black holes within FRW Universe

+There are some interesting features in the Fig.(\ref{Masses-cl}).
+Note first that the horizon mass maximum, occurring also for the NFW profile, is not depicted in the Fig.(\ref{Masses-cl}) as it is very near to the origin of the figure.
+Numerical calculation shows that the apparent horizon is at a physical distance of the order of $10^{11} km = 0.01 kpc$ corresponding to a Misner-Sharp mass of the order of $3\times10^{11} M_{\odot}$.
 The structure maximum is shifted more to the left at distances of the order of few Mpc corresponding to the place of the void just before the density profile reaches the background values.
-Different mass definitions seems to coincide at this structure maximum which is about $10^{14}$ for the model we have constructed and it is about $300$ times the horizon maximum mass and about 30 times the mass up to the distance of about 1Mpc.\\ The \emph{cosmological mass maximum} of Brown-York, which appears at cosmological distances, is now separated from the structure mass maximum.
+Different mass definitions seems to coincide at this structure maximum which is about $10^{14}$ for the model we have constructed and it is about $300$ times the horizon maximum mass and about 30 times the mass up to the distance of about 1Mpc, corresponding to $\Omega \approx 100$.\\ The \emph{cosmological mass maximum} of Brown-York, which appears at cosmological distances, is now separated from the structure mass maximum.
 It is interesting to note that BY mass for constant co-moving and physical radius remains almost the same for distances after the void, while the Misner-Sharp and Liu-Yau masses increase, being almost equal.
-Fig.(\ref{Masses-gal}) shows the same diagram for galactic masses.
+Fig.(\ref{Masses-gal}) shows the corresponding diagram for galactic masses.
 We recognize similar features as those for cluster masses, except the less exposed void at distances less than one Mpc. \\

 The rate of matter flux through the apparent horizon (as a quasi-local black hole boundary in an asymptotically flat universe) is a useful quantity in astrophysical studies of black holes as well as theoretical study of black hole laws \cite{edingtion-limit}.
 The matter flux for Misner-Sharp mass along the apparent horizon is given by $\frac{dM(r)}{dt}|_{AH}=\frac{dM(r)}{dr}\frac{dr}{dt}_{AH}$.
 As we see in Fig.(\ref{dmdt}), the rate of the matter flux increases with time at the initial phase of the black hole formation, up to a maximum value of the order of magnitude $10^6$ solar masses.
 It then decreases while the collapse is continuing and the black hole boundary (apparent horizon) freezes out in the expanding background (see Fig.\ref{Horizon}).
-In the case of BY mass, the rate of matter flux is similar to that of Misner-Sharp one( see Fig.(\ref{dmdt})), being almost twice as much on the horizon as in the former case.
+In the case of BY mass, the rate of matter flux is similar to that of Misner-Sharp one (see Fig.(\ref{dmdt})), being almost twice as much on the horizon as in the former case.